top of page

 OUR MISSION

-Our mission is to strengthen the black healthcare field in education and technique.
-To further educate healthcare workers and better avocate and represent for the black community.
-To provide accessible medical billing help.
-We the OBHTHW are actively pushing to reduce infant mortality and birth complications in our community as well as provide a safe and caring medical environment.
+Our mission is to strengthen Black healthcare through education and technique.
+We are dedicated to further educating healthcare workers while improving advocacy and representation for minorities within the healthcare system.
+We also provide accessible medical billing support to those who need it.
+At the Oregon Black Doula Association, we are actively pushing to reduce infant mortality and birth complications in our community, ensuring a safe and caring medical environment for all.

-We the Oregon black Doula Association, are here to show our support through life, work, and play!
+Oregon Black Doula Association is here to show support through life, work, and play!

 Client Doula Match